-106.2 Attendant fees and costs: All fees and costs related to the performance of special professional services shall be the responsibility of the building owner.
+- 106.1.
+Special professional services; when required: The building official may require representation by a professional engineer or architect for buildings and structures which are subject to special inspections as required by Section 1308.0. - 106.2.
+Attendant fees and costs: All fees and costs related to the performance of special professional services shall be the responsibility of the building owner.

-SECTION 107.0 APPROVAL OF MATERIALS AND EQUIPMENT
+SECTION 107.0.
+APPROVAL OF MATERIALS AND EQUIPMENT.

-107.1 Approval of materials; basis of approval: The building official shall require that sufficient technical data be submitted to substantiate the proposed use of any material, equipment, device or assembly.
+- 107.1.
+Approval of materials; basis of approval: The building official shall require that sufficient technical data be submitted to substantiate the proposed use of any material, equipment, device or assembly.
 If it is determined that the evidence submitted is satisfactory proof of performance for the use intended, the building official may approve its use subject to the requirements of the USBC.
-In determining whether any material, equipment, device or assembly complies with the USBC, the building official may consider the recommendations of nationally recognized research, testing and product certification organizations and of engineers and architects registered in this State.

-107.2 Used materials and equipment: Used materials, equipment and devices may be used provided they have been reconditioned, tested or examined and found to be in good and proper working condition and approved for use by the building official.

-107.3 Approved materials and equipment: All materials, equipment, devices and assemblies approved for use by the building official shall be constructed and installed in accordance with the conditions of such approval.
+In determining whether any material, equipment, device or assembly complies with the USBC, the building official shall approve items listed by nationally recognized research, testing and product certification organizations or may consider the recommendations of engineers and architects certified in this State. - 107.2.
+Used materials and equipment: Used materials, equipment and devices may be used provided they have been reconditioned, tested or examined and found to be in good and proper working condition and approved for use by the building official. - 107.3.
+Approved materials and equipment: All materials, equipment, devices and assemblies approved for use by the building official shall be constructed and installed in accordance with the conditions of such approval.

-SECTION 108.0 INTERAGENCY COORDINATION - FUNCTIONAL DESIGN
+SECTION 108.0.
+INTERAGENCY COORDINATION - FUNCTIONAL DESIGN.

-108.1 Functional design approval: Pursuant to § 36-98 of the Code of Virginia, certain State agencies have statutory authority to approve functional design and operation of building related activities not covered by the USBC.
+108.1.
+Functional design approval: Pursuant to Section 36-98 of the Code of Virginia, certain State agencies have statutory authority to approve functional design and operation of building related activities not covered by the USBC.
 The building official may refuse to issue a permit until the applicant has supplied certificates of functional design approval from the appropriate State agency or agencies.
-State agencies with functional design approval are listed in Addendum 4.
+State agencies with functional design approval are listed in Addendum 5.
 For purposes of coordination, the local governing body may require reports to the building official by other departments as a condition for issuance of a building permit or certificate of use and occupancy.
 Such reports shall be based upon review of the plans or inspection of the project as determined by the local governing body.

-SECTION 109.0 CONSTRUCTION PERMITS
+SECTION 109.0.
+CONSTRUCTION PERMITS.

-109.1 Issuance of permits: If the building official is satisfied that the proposed work conforms to the requirements of the USBC, and all applicable laws and ordinances, a permit shall be issued as soon as practicable.

-109.2 Signature on permit: The signature of the building official or authorized representative shall be attached to every permit.

-109.3 Separate or combined permits: Permits for two or more buildings on the same lot may be combined.
+- 109.1.
+Issuance of permits: If the building official is satisfied that the proposed work conforms to the requirements of the USBC, and all applicable laws and ordinances, a permit shall be issued as soon as practicable.
+The building official may authorize work to commence prior to the issuance of the permit. - 109.2.
+Signature on permit: The signature of the building official or authorized representative shall be attached to every permit. - 109.3.
+Separate or combined permits: Permits for two or more buildings on the same lot may be combined.
 Permits for the installation of equipment such as plumbing, electrical or mechanical systems may be combined with the structural permit or separate permits may be required for the installation of each system.
-Separate permits may also be required for special construction considered appropriate by the local government.

-109.4 Annual permit: Instead of an individual permit for each alteration to an already approved equipment installation, the building official may issue an annual permit.
+Separate permits may also be required for special construction considered appropriate by the local government. - 109.4.
+Annual permit: The building official may issue an annual ermit for alterations to an already approved equipment installation.